jungle0127/auth/README.md

 # SAA- Security Authentication and Authorization

-This branch is a demo for a simple form login authentication
+This branch is a demo for a simple form login authentication with remember-me feature